gslab-econ/template/README.md

  - A single target file:
     - `scons output/paper/paper.pdf` will re-run only the code needed to update `output/paper/paper.pdf` without rebuilding other files.

-Individual scripts can be run directly within Stata and R if they are run in order.

 #### More information about scons:
   *  [Data analysis with SCons](http://zacharytessler.com/2015/03/05/data-workflows-with-scons/)
   *  [SCons User Guide](http://scons.org/doc/production/PDF/scons-user.pdf)
   *  [SCons Manual](http://scons.org/doc/production/PDF/scons-man.pdf)

 #### Copy the template:
 In order to use this repository template for your own purposes, see the [wiki](https://github.com/gslab-econ/template/wiki) for instructions.